mmcloughlin/hellollvm/README.md

 **How do you detect function attributes like `__attribute__((annotate("foo"))`?** These are recorded in a global variable called `llvm.global.annotations`.
 Brandon Holt demonstrates a technique to [parse this and attach them as function attributes](http://bholt.org/posts/llvm-quick-tricks.html).

 **What is the return value of `doInitialization` and `runOnFunction`?** Return `true` if any changes were made.

+**How do you determine original source code location of an LLVM Function?** This requires the program is compiled with debug information `-g`.
+The information can be accessed through [`getSubprogram`](http://llvm.org/doxygen/classllvm_1_1Function.html#a4d834f9897d15e3a6349063b5d637cd8) method.